 Aside from his amusing quips, he is the perfect balance of offense and defense.
 Despite being regarded as an offensive Legend, Octane can greatly increase his sprint speed which is useful for both attack and running away.

 But most Octane users thrive on his Launch Pad Ultimate which can send him, and friendly players, high up into the air.

-We’ll be sure to keep this updated regularly so you can stay on top of the in picks and don’t forget to check out the best Apex Legends weapon skins to use.
+We’ll be sure to keep this updated regularly so you can stay on top of the in picks and don’t forget to check out how to get the Twitch Prime skin for the month of August.